Kgkkjjj/WebBrowser/README.md

 ./browser
 ```

-The browser starts on a basic home page with a search bar.
-Enter a query and press `Enter` to search using DuckDuckGo.
+The browser opens on a simple home page.
+Use the address bar to enter a URL or a search query.